Qatar · audience itinerary

 - ◆Embrace the local culture by dressing modestly, especially outside of tourist resorts.

-- ◆Stay hydrated, especially during warmer months; carry a water bottle.
+- ◆Stay hydrated, particularly during warmer months, and carry a reusable water bottle.

-- ◆Learn a few basic Arabic phrases like 'Shukran' (Thank you) – it's always appreciated.
+- ◆Learn a few basic Arabic phrases – it's always appreciated.

 Packing highlights